rd-alliance/metadata-directory/extensions/ome-tiff-open-microscopy-environment-tiff.md

 ---
-title: OME-TIFF - Open Microscopy Environment TIFF
+title: OME-TIFF (Open Microscopy Environment TIFF)
 slug: ome-tiff-open-microscopy-environment-tiff
 description: <p>A specification of how to embed <a href="../standards/ome-xml-open-microscopy-environment-xml.html">OME-XML</a>
   metadata within a <a href="http://partners.adobe.com/public/developer/tiff/">TIFF</a>